bigwiv/Biopython-cn/chr21.rst

 Another point of concern for any additions to Biopython regards any build time or run time dependencies.
-Generally speaking, writing code to interact with a standalone tool (like BLAST, EMBOSS or ClustalW) doesn°Øt present a big problem.
+Generally speaking, writing code to interact with a standalone tool (like BLAST, EMBOSS or ClustalW) doesn‚Äôt present a big problem.
 However, any dependency on another library - even a Python library (especially one needed in order to compile and install Biopython like NumPy) would need further discussion.

-Additionally, if you have code that you don°Øt think fits in the distribution, but that you want to make available, we maintain Script Central
+Additionally, if you have code that you don‚Äôt think fits in the distribution, but that you want to make available, we maintain Script Central
 (```http://biopython.org/wiki/Scriptcentral`` <http://biopython.org/wiki/Scriptcentral>`__)